 Axolotls' rehabilitation is also defined by its precision.
-Dr. Tanaka explains: "When an axolotl's hand is sliced off, it regenerates only the hand, but if the entire arm is lost, it regenerates the whole arm.
-What we are trying to understand is how an extremity knows just how much needs to be regenerated; in other words, how unnecessary duplications are avoided."
+Dr. Tanaka explains: "When an Axolotl's hand is sliced off, it regenerates only the hand, but if the entire arm is lost it regenerates the whole arm.
+What we are trying to understand is how an extremity knows just how much needs to be regenerated; in other words, how are unnecessary duplications avoided, for example" (El ajolote en boca de todos, Revista Nexos).
 It's as though, after a trauma, axolotls know and recreate exactly what is essential for their lives.